Developer Integration Guide – Resource Planning API

 The application works with three core entities:

 • Projects – initiatives resources can be scheduled against.
-Typical fields: id, title, optional note, color (numeric id), and enum_status_id.
+Supported ields: id, title, optional note, color (any hex colot, but we recommend avoiding gray, red and green as these are colors we use for statuses).

 2. API Endpoints